mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

     >[!NOTE]
     >
     >If you get this message: "Please create forward DNS first and then try again", follow the steps below:
-    >1.
-Check on the DNS provider if the forward DNS record was successfully created.
+    >   * Check on the DNS provider if the forward DNS record was successfully created.
-    >1.
-Records across the DNS may not synchronize immediately.
+    >   * Records across the DNS may not synchronize immediately.
 Wait for a few minutes, and try again.

-1. Click **[!UICONTROL Save]** to confirm your changes.
+1. Click **[!UICONTROL Save]** to confirm your changes.-->

 ## Check PTR record update details